cchitsiang/awesome-stars/topics.md

 - [rubickCenter/rubick](https://github.com/rubickCenter/rubick) - 🔧  Electron based open source toolbox, free integration of rich plug-ins. 基于 electron 的开源工具箱，自由集成丰富插件。
 - [kean/Pulse](https://github.com/kean/Pulse) - Logger and network inspector for Apple platforms
 - [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
-- [gurhub/surmagic](https://github.com/gurhub/surmagic) - 🚀 Command Line Tool to create XCFramework for multiple platforms at one shot!
+- [gurhub/surmagic](https://github.com/gurhub/surmagic) - 🚀 Command Line Tool to create XCFramework for multiple platforms in one shot!
 - [RobotsAndPencils/XcodesApp](https://github.com/RobotsAndPencils/XcodesApp) - The easiest way to install and switch between multiple versions of Xcode - with a mouse click.
 - [zenangst/Blueprints](https://github.com/zenangst/Blueprints) - :cyclone: Blueprints - A framework that is meant to make your life easier when working with collection view flow layouts.
 - [mattDavo/Yippy](https://github.com/mattDavo/Yippy) - macOS open source clipboard manager